José Daniel Ferrer: Recognition

 In 2009, Ferrer and fellow Cuban dissidents Librado Linares García, Iván Hernández Carrillo, Jorge Luis García Pérez, and Iris Pérez Aguilera were jointly awarded the Democracy Award of the US National Endowment for Democracy.
 Ferrer was unable to attend, as he was still in prison.

-In 2011, he received the XIII International Award on Human Rights of the Cuban-Hispanic Foundation, in Madrid.
+In 2011, Ferrer received the XIII International Award on Human Rights of the Cuban-Hispanic Foundation, in Madrid.